The world as we knew it a few weeks ago – remember handshakes? – is now upside down.

 One of the key ways to do this is to ensure everyone can talk about mental health but it is also essential to know how to provide support.
 This might include knowing how to spot the warning signs and being confident to signpost your family, friends and coworkers to the support available.

-Raise awareness of farm safety among young farmers and young people moving in to agriculture (Aged16-40).
+Preserve and protect the physical and mental wellbeing of young farmers and young people moving in to agriculture (Aged16-40).

-Challenge and change attitudes towards risk taking in young farmers.
+Challenge and change the attitudes towards risk-taking and poor safety behaviours in the next generation of farmers.